 During winter the powers of darkness and light, night and day are inverted with the mythical ‘night-sky world’ of the constellations and planets dominating.
 To all observers, the sun did not simply set in the evening, it actually went into something, into the land, into the water - the underworld on this the shortest day.

 We will meet in the car park at Blaxhall common, Suffolk between Snape and Tunstall and visit the barrow of the fallen warrior.
-Recorded as Roman, though according to local experts more likely Anglo-Saxon : 30 mins.
+Recorded as Roman, though according to archaeological experts more likely to be Anglo-Saxon : 30 mins.

 We will then drive 2.2 miles to Snape and park at the car park opposite the church of St John the Baptist.
-There we will walk for 90 minutes passing the site of Anglo Saxon ship burial, walk near Polsborough Gate, a lost feature in the landscape that may relate to a processional route that honoured celestial illumination.
-We will then pass near the location of Friston figurine believed to associate with a pre-Viking cult of Odin or Woden.
+There we will walk for 90 minutes passing the site of the Anglo Saxon ship burial, walk near Polsborough Gate, a lost feature in the landscape that might relate to a processional route that honoured celestial illumination.
+We will then pass near the location of the Friston figurine, believed to be associated with a pre-Viking cult of Odin or Woden.

 Participants will need their own transport.
 Whilst all of the walks are on public footpaths, the route is not wheelchair accessible.